jiayeli-hualien/lotus-gbemu/Readme.md

 To Nintendo: don't sue me, please hire me.

+Warning: This implementation is only a simulator, not an emulator yet.
+I don't have the precise spec/doc of the CPU pipeline, clock and timing.

 LotusGB: named from howntown "花蓮", reverse it "蓮花" -> Lotus.

 # Progress